sara-nl/htdpdocs/source/Pages/about/what_is_it.rst

-other services, allowing for a high degree of integration and customization into the user domain, and further enhanced by specific features supporting collaboration, data (re)distribution, private resources or even private HT-platform instances.
+other services, allowing for a high degree of integration and customization into the user domain, and further enhanced by specific features supporting collaboration, data (re)distribution, private resources or even private Spider instances.

 .. _service-at-a-glance:

 -----------------------
-HT-platform at a glance
+Spider at a glance
 -----------------------

-As an HT-platform user, you will be able to:
+As a Spider user, you will be able to:

 * Upload your own data and set up your own project environment
 * Process large volumes of data of many terabytes to petabytes